pikvm/pikvm/pages/flashing_os.md

 ## Using Balena Etcher (Linux, MacOS and Windows)
 1. Download and install [Balena Etcher](https://www.balena.io/etcher).

-2. Decomress the image using your File Manager.
-If you don't have an archiver (on Windows for example) - the [7-Zip](https://www.7-zip.org) is a great choice.
+2. The downloaded OS image is compressed.
+Balena Etcher can flash compressed images, but it consumes more RAM and this process slower than with uncompressed image.
+If possible, we recommend you to decompress the image (from `*img.bz2` to `*.img` file).
+You can do this using any archiver or your file manager.
+If you don't have any archiver (on Windows for example) - the [7-Zip](https://www.7-zip.org) is a great choice.

 3. Run Balena Etcher:

     <img src="../img/balena-1.png" alt="drawing" height="300"/>

-4. Press **Flash from file** and choose the image:
+4. Press **Flash from file** and choose the compressed or uncompressed image:

     <img src="../img/balena-2.png" alt="drawing" height="300"/>